 The P-3 is a four-engine turboprop aircraft designed for endurance and range and is capable of long duration flights.
 The P-3 has been extensively modified to support airborne science related activities.
 Aircraft features include zenith ports, three nadir ports (aft of the wings), and eight P-3 and DC-8 style windows to mount experiments, a tail cone, nose radome and ten mounting locations on the wings.
 Most of the fuselage ports are contained within the pressurized cabin environment.
 The unpressurized bomb bay can be converted into experimenter ports via a custom fairing.
 This fairing creates two large nadir ports and several oblique ports for installation of large sensors and antennas.

 A project data system is located on the aircraft and provides aircraft data and video throughout the cabin.
 This system is also connected to two satellite constellations and provides uplink/downlink capability, internet access, flight tracking, and instant messaging between other aircraft and ground assets.
 Several sensors are connected to the project data system to provide meteorological and aircraft positional data to experimenters.
 An engineering data system is also integrated into the aircraft along with an air data boom to gather pertinent flight test data to determine effects of installations on the aircraft’s flight envelope.

-Wallops Flight Facility is committed to providing safe, reliable, and cost-effective platforms for airborne research.
+The Aircraft Office is committed to providing safe, reliable, and cost-effective platforms for airborne research.